Miridus quadrivirgatus

 Miridus quadrivirgatus is a species of plant bug belonging to the family Miridae, subfamily Mirinae.

 Description

 The species is brownish coloured and is 9–11 mm long.
 Red and cream-coloured stripes run down the head, pronotum, and scutellum, and the cuneus is red.

 Distribution

-It is mainly found in Austria, Belgium, Bulgaria, Canary Islands, Croatia, France, Germany, Greece, Italy, Portugal, Spain, Switzerland, the Netherlands, Ukraine and Britain I. In Britain, it is found between Suffolk and Pembrokeshire.
+It is mainly found in Austria, Belgium, Bulgaria, the Canary Islands, Croatia, France, Germany, Greece, Italy, Portugal, Spain, Switzerland, the Netherlands, Ukraine and Britain I. In Britain, it is found between Suffolk and Pembrokeshire.